vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-index.md

    c. **Index Name**: Specify a name for the new index.
 In this example, **follow_index** is used.

    d. **Indexed Properties**: Click **Add**, and then, in the dialog box, choose a property.
 If necessary, repeat this step to choose more properties.
 You can drag the properties to sort them.
-In this example, `degree` are chosen.
+In this example, `degree` is chosen.

     !!! note

         The order of the indexed properties has an effect on the result of the `LOOKUP` statement.
 For more information, see [nGQL Manual](../../3.ngql-guide/7.general-query-statements/5.lookup.md "Click to go to the Nebula Graph website").

    e. **Comment**: The remarks of a certain property or the index itself.
 The maximum length is 256 bytes.
-By default, there will be no comments on a index, `follow_index` is used.
+By default, there will be no comments on an index.
+But in this example, `follow_index` is used.

    When the settings are done, the **Equivalent to the following nGQL statement** panel shows the statement equivalent to the settings.